 Single parent families now represent 14% of all Australian families, with a majority of their children being under the age of 18.
 Being a single parent can be difficult financially, therefore, it is important to ensure that your financial affairs and estate plan are in place to protect your children should something ever happen to you.
 An Estate Plan is legally binding and documents how you wish for your assets distributed in the event of your death.

 Your Will appoints an Executor to manage your assets and liaise with your children’s guardian.
 The Executor will hold your children’s share of the estate on trust until they become adults.
 Alternatively, a solicitor can assist you in setting up a private trust in which your children’s share of assets is held by someone other than the Executor.

 As a single parent, it is important to ensure that your Will is up to date and reflects the current circumstances of you and your children.
 This is particularly true if you have separated, or are currently in the process of separating from a former partner, or entering into a new relationship as these changes can have a profound effect on your estate plan.
 You also need to ensure that any and all alterations to existing Wills should comply with section 6 of the Succession Act 2006 (NSW).
-Furthermore, if you do not have a Will, your assets will be divided according to the laws of intestacy, and may not be divided according to your wishes had you been alive, and may not be in the best interests of your children.
+Furthermore, if you do not have a Will, your assets will be divided according to the laws of intestacy, and may not be divided according to your wishes had you been alive.
 This emphasises the importance of having an accurate, updated Will which clearly sets out your wishes in the event something should happen to you.

 It is important to note that your life insurance and superannuation death benefits are not controlled by your Will.
 Beneficiaries should be nominated for these assets so that your children may be financially supported after your death.
 While minor children cannot receive these assets themselves, there are methods for protecting these assets until your children are older.

 Appointing a Guardian